dapr/rust-sdk/daprdocs/content/en/rust-sdk-docs/rust-client/_index.md

 The Dapr client package allows you to interact with other Dapr applications from a Rust application.

-> **Note:** The Rust SDK is currently in Alpha/WIP state and is constantly evolving.
+{{% alert title="Note" color="primary" %}}
+The Dapr Rust-SDK is currently in Alpha.
+Work is underway to bring it to a stable release and will likely involve breaking changes.
+{{% /alert %}}

 ## Prerequisites